AjayKumarGogineni777/Smart-Contract-analysis-using-AWD-LSTM/README.md

 This method produces acceptable results with an accuracy of 91.0% and an F1 score of 90.0% in multi-class classification of SCs.
 The high AUC indicates robust performance of the algorithm for the detection of vulnerabilities in the SCs.

+The data used in this repository is not publically available.
+Please contact me if you want the access.
 Google Drive link to all the weights saved: https://drive.google.com/open?id=11mgiNKVRI81wKWzgf9Z47YYE_BQ6Wkr6